ahmedmedht/LibraryManagementSystem/README.md

 ---

-## Design Decisions
+## Design Notes

-### Monolithic API

-This project was implemented as a monolithic ASP.NET Core Web API.

-Microservices were intentionally avoided because the assignment scope is focused on a single Library Management System with one relational database.

 ### Layered Architecture

-The project uses a simple layered architecture to keep the code organized, testable, and easy to explain.
+The project uses a layered architecture to keep the code organized, testable, and easy to maintain.

 ### Repository and Service Pattern